-The Carolina Climbers Coalition work closely with USFS and NC Wildlife Biologists each year to ensure that peregrine falcon closures are accurate per eyrie sites, and help balance conservation of the species with reasonable access to climbing destinations.
-Thank you, climbers, for respecting these closure zones and for helping protect this amazing species.
+The Carolina Climbers Coalition work closely with USFS and NC Wildlife Resource Commission biologists each year to ensure that peregrine falcon closures are accurate per eyrie sites, and help balance conservation of the species with reasonable access to climbing destinations.
+Thank you, climbers, for respecting these USFS closure zones and for helping protect this amazing species.
 How has this collaboration been beneficial to both climbers and peregrines?
 Here are a few examples:

 - Biologists and CCC volunteers monitor eyrie sites to see if they are in use or if chicks have hatched.
 If they are not in use or if chicks have fledged, closures are lifted earlier than Aug 15.
 In the case of areas like Short Off South last year, the closure was lifted in February.